example42/puppet-tp/README.md

 Tp:conf has some conventions on the actual configuration file managed.

-By default, if you just specify the application name, the file managed is the "main" configuration file of that application (in case this is not evident or may be questionable, check the ```config_file_path``` value in the tinydata files for the used application).
+By default, if you just specify the application name, the file managed is the "main" configuration file of that application (in case this is not evident or might be questionable, check the ```config_file_path``` value in the tinydata files for the used application).

     # This manages /etc/ssh/sshd_config
     tp::conf { 'openssh':